 When it comes to cyber-bullying, hate-speech, and suicide the stakes are too high for the current state of art in NLP [Natural Language Processing].

-At, we’ve spent five years building a unique that learns new rules through machine learning, aided by human intelligence.
+At Two Hat Security, we’ve spent five years building a unique expert system that learns new rules through machine learning, aided by human intelligence.
 We use an automated feedback loop with trending phrases to update rules and respond in real-time.
 We call this approach Unnatural Language Processing (uNLP).

 When it comes to suicide and other high-risk topics, we aren’t satisfied with traditional AI algorithms that are only 90-95% accurate.
 We believe in continual improvement.
 When lives are at stake, you don’t get to rest on your laurels.